GoogleCloudPlatform/security-analytics/CONTRIBUTING.md

 - Corresponding log samples under `test/fixtures/` folder, and,
 - Corresponding query implementations under `sql/` and `yaral/` folders.

-After adding or editing filers under any of those directory, here are the steps to regenerate the docs to reflect the changes:
+After adding or editing files under any of these directories, here are the steps to regenerate the docs to reflect the changes:

-1. Rebuild `index.md` and individual CSA docs (`src/*/*.md`) as follows:
+1. Rebuild `index.md` and individual CSA docs `src/*/*.md` as follows:
     ```
     ./bin/generate-docs.rb
     ```
-2. Copy/paste `index.md` content into [CSA index](./README.md#security-analytics-use-cases) section in README.md
+2. Copy/paste `index.md` content into [CSA index](./README.md#security-analytics-use-cases) section in `README.md`

+3. Preview to validate new (or updated) CSA use case docs `src/*/*.md` and the updated root `README.md` doc.

 ## Code Reviews